-Management Objectives Management Actions Legislation Deliverables / Indicators Timing Responsible Agent(s) Estimated budget a.
+Management Objectives Management Actions Legislation Deliverables / Indicators Timing Responsible Agent(s) a.
 Secure protected status for the Uilkraals Estuary Establish a Special Management Area (SMA) that includes appropriate levels of protection for key habitats, and fauna and flora in the estuary.
-ICM Act 2008 Joint memorandum from CapeNature DEA: O&C and UEAF, to Minister of DEA 2019 RMA UEAF CapeNature DEA:O&C R10, 000
+ICM Act 2008 Joint memorandum from CapeNature DFFE and UEAF, to Minister of DFFE 2024 RMA UEAF CapeNature DFFE